-The WORLD (Wellness Outcomes from Residential Lifestyle Destination) Retreat Study aims to assess the health impact of retreat experiences through a standardized online assessment tool that can be used across multiple locations.
+The WORLD (Wellness Outcomes from Residential Lifestyle Destination) Retreat Initiative aims to assess the health impact of retreat experiences through a standardized online assessment tool that can be used across multiple locations.

 It is hoped that through the power of the internet and standardized assessment tools, it will be possible to quantify the benefits of retreat experiences and thereby foster awareness that will lead to increased investment and government support for these facilities.
 It is hoped that this project will provide a very real example of the GWS catchphrase "joining together, shaping the future."